-The ProForm X-Bike Duo Exercise Bike comes with an easy-to-use console that’s angle adjustable for easy viewing.
-It has a large LCD screen that displays motivating workout stats as you exercise, including RPM, speed, distance, time and calories.
-I also like the bike’s compatibility with Bluetooth chest straps for wireless heart rate monitoring.
+The ProForm X-Bike Duo comes with an easy-to-use console that’s angle adjustable for easy viewing.
+It has a large LCD screen that displays motivating workout stats as you exercise, including RPM, speed, distance, time, and calories.
+I also like the bike’s compatibility with Bluetooth HR chest straps for wireless heart rate monitoring.

-The ProForm X- It has a large cushioned seat that is comfortable to sit on over longer exercise sessions, and that can be adjusted vertically for height.
-It is a steady and stable product when installed and will not wobble or shake when you’re working out.
+The X-Bike Duo has a large cushioned seat that is comfortable to sit on over longer exercise sessions, and it can be adjusted vertically for height.
 The X-Bike Duo offers quite an impressive range of features for a foldable bike made for home use.

 Learn more in my complete review below

 Amazon Affiliate Disclosure: I may earn commissions on purchases made through links in this post.

 The ProForm X-Bike Duo features an X-type frame.
 The part with the seat and the drive system goes through the two parallel bars of the mainframe piece.
 These two frame parts are pre-connected in the middle.
 Also, the two parallel bars of the central section is slightly curved at the top, to provide better positioning for the handlebar.